Particl-Community/academy/guides/guide_mp_setup_installation.rst

 .. note::

-	From now on :term:`Particl Desktop` will try to connect with the settings you made.
+	From now on, :term:`Particl Desktop` will try to connect with the settings you made.
 That means if :guilabel:`Tor` is not running on your machine, then :term:`Particl Desktop` has no access to the internet.

 Enable with terminal startup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~